mlswg/mls-architecture/draft-ietf-mls-architecture.md

 one-time, per client, authentication secret which can be exchanged between users to prove their identity to each other.
 This can be done for instance using a QR code that can be scanned by the other parties.

-Another way to improve the security for the users is to provide a transparency mechanism which allows each user to check if credentials used in groups have been published in the transparency log.
-Another benefit of this mechanism is for revocation.
-The users of a group could check for revoked keys (in case of compromise detection) using a mechanism such as CRLite or some more advanced privacy preserving technology.

 > **RECOMMENDATION:** Provide one or more out-of-band authentication
 > mechanisms to limit the impact of an Authentication Service compromise.